EdwinKuttappi/fastpage1/_posts/2022-11-10-Final-Exam.md

 Correct.
 The algorithm traverses myList using two nested loops.
 The outer loop iterates from the first element in the list to the second-to-last element in the list.
 For each iteration of the outer loop, the inner loop compares that element to every subsequent element in the array.

 ![]({{ site.baseurl }}/images/finalquestion11.png)

+Reflection: This question was also very confusing as I did not know how to do it.
+I was not sure how to read the code, and I am not sure what it means by subsequent and preceding.
+I got the wrong answer, but it seemed close to the right answer so that was good.

 ## Question 20
 **Topic 2.1**: Binary Numbers